Skip to content

 You must also ensure that you obtain the necessary authorizations and clearances to avoid incurring your personal liability for the tax debts of the deceased.

-Québec – Authorization to distribute the property of the estate (succession)
+Québec – Authorization to distribute the succession property

-In Québec, the liquidator must obtain a certificate authorizing the distribution of the property of the estate (succession) before distributing any funds, and even before paying bills.
+In Québec, the liquidator must obtain a certificate authorizing the distribution of succession property before distributing any funds, and even before paying bills.
 Failing to request such a certificate may be costly.
 Any amount distributed before this certificate is obtained will render the liquidator personally liable for the tax liabilities of the deceased, up to the limit of the amounts distributed without authorization.
 However, the tax authorities allow distribution of funds or payment of bills, without a certificate, up to a limit of $12,000.

 For this purpose, a prescribed form must be filed as soon as possible after obtaining the inventory of the deceased person.
 In addition to basic information on the deceased, this form will present his assets and liabilities and the amounts already distributed or paid since the death.